-The interest of hiking Mt.
-Baloy Daku all started with fandom.
+Such a memorable climb to Mt.
+Baloy Daku began with fandom.
 I have a weird habit of reading all posts of a blogger if I find him/her interesting.
-After reading Sir Adonis’ ninety-day immersion amongst the mountains of Cordillera (I Found God in the Mountains), I got engrossed on the rest of his stories – including his several attempts of reaching Mt.
+After reading Sir Adonis’ ninety-day immersion amongst the mountains of Cordillera (I Found God in the Mountains), I got engrossed in the rest of his stories – including his several attempts of reaching Mt.
 Baloy’s summit.

 I loved the first day of our Mt.
 Baloy Daku hike.
-We were blessed with a fine weather, contrary to PAGASA’s “heavy thunderstorm” forecast.
-It consisted of several rivercrossing from Barangay Agustin till the river campsite.
-But what I was not prepared for was the direct ascent to the ridge!
-We had to deal with talahib, loose soil, and an almost 90 degrees uphill climb.
-I wanted to retract the first sentence of this paragraph, but the view while ascending was very beautiful – almost resembling to Alicia’s panoramic hills, but this time, with the fog and sunset in the background.
-After reaching the ridge, the group resumed with the hike going to the first campsite of Mt.
-Baloy Daku.
+We were blessed with fine weather, contrary to PAGASA’s “heavy thunderstorm” forecast.
+It consisted of several river crossing from Barangay Agustin to the river campsite.
+But what I was not prepared for was the steep ascent to the ridge.
+To get to the top, we had to deal with the talahib, loose soil, and an almost 90 degrees uphill climb.
+I wanted to retract the first sentence of this paragraph, but the view while ascending was too much to complain for – almost resembling to Alicia’s panoramic hills, but this time, with the fog and sunset in the background.

 I never thought there’d come a day when I would thank heavens for inventing gloves.
 Thanks to such pair, I earned few talahib cuts during the Mt.
 Baloy Daku hike.
 Much of the second day was spent dealing with talahib, limatik (leeches), and traversing ridges from Baloy Gamay to Baloy Dako.

 True to the words of some locals, it began to rain the moment the lead pack reached Father Agustine Campsite.
-It has been believed that the guardians of the mountain don’t like visitors trespassing their vicinity.
+It is believed that the guardians of the mountain are quite hostile with visitors trespassing in their vicinity.
 Good thing, we were blessed with the Superhumans of Panay – Kevin, Sir Nath, and Kuya Jun – who instantly set a bivouac campsite, created a diversion for the water flow, and sealed all shelter opening from limatik entry.
-Instead of setting up our own tents like the first night, we all squeezed into the makeshift shelter and spent the rest of the night praying that we won’t be eaten alive my limatiks.
+Instead of setting up our own tents like the first night, we all squeezed into the makeshift shelter and spent the rest of the night praying that we won’t be eaten alive by the limatiks.